 Many asbestos-related diseases are often diagnosed incorrectly, resulting in limited treatment options for patients.
-Asbestos-related diseases are complex and most doctors easily misread the symptoms.
-This inaccuracy can delay the right diagnosis and treatment, and also lead to recovering a smaller amount of money from asbestos trust funds than you are entitled to.
-Getting a second opinion and certainty of asbestos-related diagnosis gives you access to benefits and financial assistance for diseases associated with asbestos.
+Asbestos-related diseases are complex, and most doctors easily misread the symptoms.
+This inaccuracy can delay the right diagnosis and treatment and also lead to recovering a smaller amount of money from asbestos trust funds than you are entitled to.
+Getting a second opinion outside the VA can certify an asbestos-related cancer diagnosis that gives you access to benefits and financial assistance.
 Likewise, if your emphysema develops into a malignant disease, you will have the entitlement to file for another asbestos claim for your new diagnosis.

-Undergoing a simple chest X-ray especially if there is a well-known history of exposure to asbestos, is a very effective measure against the late diagnosis of a potential asbestos-related disease.
-CT scanning provides more and detailed information than plain radiography with regard to tumor characteristics and extent.
+Undergoing a simple chest X-ray, especially if there is a well-known history of exposure to asbestos, is a very effective measure against the late diagnosis of a potential asbestos-related disease.
+CT scanning provides more detailed information than plain radiography with regard to tumor characteristics and extent.

 Asbestos Fibers Remain in the Lungs Forever After Inhalation, Posing a Constant Threat to Your Health

-Veterans may be eligible to receive VA disability compensation for emphysema if they can prove that their condition was caused by military service.
+Veterans may be eligible to receive VA disability compensation if the emphysema develops into cancer and can prove that the malignant condition was caused by military service.
 Emphysema involves damage to the very fragile air sacs in the lungs.
 With this damage, the air sacs are restricted to oxygen.
 When veterans deal with emphysema, it becomes difficult to conduct daily activities.

-In order to reduce your chances of being diagnosed inaccurately and treated inappropriately, we highly recommend you getting yourself evaluated by a pulmonologist who specializes in asbestos-related diseases.
+In order to reduce your chances of being diagnosed inaccurately and treated inappropriately, we highly recommend you get yourself evaluated by a pulmonologist who specializes in asbestos-related diseases.

-The disability level or rating of this pulmonary disorder is often measured by the FEV1/FVC ratio which represents the volume of air exhaled in the first second after full inspiration.
+The disability level or rating of pulmonary disorders is often measured by the FEV1/FVC ratio, which represents the volume of air exhaled in the first second after full inspiration.
 Another test called "diffusion capacity of the lung" is a measure of how well oxygen and carbon dioxide are transferred between the lungs and the blood.

 Conditions that mimic asbestos-related lung cancer: